adwise-fiu/Level-Site-PPDT/README.md

     kubectl create secret generic ppdt-secrets --from-literal=aes-key=<SECRET_VALUE>

 #### Using Minikube
 You will need to start and configure minikube.
+When writing the paper, we provided 8 CPUs and 20 GB of memory, but feel free to modify the arguments that fit your computer's specs.

-    minikube start --cpus 4 --memory 8192
+    minikube start --cpus 8 --memory 20000
     eval $(minikube docker-env)

 After starting minikube you will need to build the necessary Docker image using